AaronH92/mProve3.2/README.md

 ###### Includes Cordova Crosswalk plugin for Android <4.4.4

 As with Moodle Mobile requirements, only NPM 0.12.14 works with this app.
-Please ensure to install NPM 0.12.14 globally before editing.
+Please ensure to install and use NPM 0.12.14 globally before editing.

-To build an app, enter '''cordova build **platform**''' and run
+To build an app, enter _cordova build **platform**_ to terminal and run

 Moodle Documentation
 ------